 An extreme multi-year drought with extreme heat conditions could impact the region with little warning.
 Combinations of low precipitation and unusually high temperatures could occur over several consecutive years.
 Intensified by such conditions, extreme wildfires could break out throughout the Planning Area, increasing the need for water.
 Surrounding communities, also in drought and extreme heat conditions, could increase their demand for water supplies relied upon by the Planning Partnership, causing social and political conflicts.
+A worst-case scenario in Fort Bend County would be drought conditions combined with temperatures exceeding 100°F over multiple days.
+Basedon history of occurrence, the County can experience approximately four days above 100°F each year.
 If such conditions persisted for several years, the economy of Fort Bend County could experience setbacks, especially in water-dependent industries.
+The following are extreme heat-related issues: